mefranklin6/Extron-Frontend-API/README.md

 `GetProperty` with the property name as `arg1` will return the property of an object.
 Available properties of an object are found in Extron Control Script documentation.

-`GetAllElements` with no additional arguments will return names of all objects in the system, including processors, touch panels, buttons, sliders, popups, etc.
+`GetAllElements` with no additional arguments will return names of all objects in the system, including processors, UI devices, buttons, sliders, popups, etc.

 ### RPC API Examples